obruck/hematoscope/_members/hannah-soderholm.md

 #  twitter: felixcited
 ---

-Hannah is a hematologist and a PhD student.
+Hannah Söderholm, MD, is a specialist in Hematology and Internal Medicine, working at the Comprehensive Cancer Center at Helsinki University Hospital (HUS).
+She has a special interest in plasma cell diseases, and her research focuses on cost effectiveness in hematology.